Lease End

 Sarah Williams

-TL;DR: Residual value is the estimated worth of your leased car at the end of your lease term.
+TL;DR (4-minute read): Residual value is the estimated worth of your vehicle at the end of your lease term, established at the start of your lease.
 This value impacts your lease buyout decision—if the residual value is lower than your car’s market value, you could snag a great deal.
-If it’s higher, you might want to rethink your options.

 Lease EndPerson standing in front of car thinking about car things